 Support is another important element of Noom’s app, with users allocated a personal coach.
-For their entry into international markets, Noom hired local coaches for each one, which removed any language barriers, but also reduced response times for app users by putting their coaches in the same time zones.
+For its entry into international markets, Noom hired local coaches for each one, which removed any language barriers, but also reduced response times for app users by putting their coaches in the same time zones.
 Noom also introduced a variety of notification types.
 This, combined with the local coaches, has increased user engagement by three to four times.

-In addition to growing user engagement, Noom has seen an 80% increase in international revenue growth on Android over past three years after localising their app.
+In addition to growing user engagement, Noom has seen an 80% increase in international revenue growth on Android over the past three years after implementing Google Play localization.

 In Japan alone, revenue has increased more than 480% during the same time period.
-"Android's global focus and great localization tooling made the decision to go global much easier”, says Artem Petakov, Co-Founder and President at Noom.
+"Android's global focus and great localization tooling made the decision to go global much easier,'' says Artem Petakov, Co-Founder and President at Noom.
 “Localization to new markets has been a consistent growth driver at Noom."